 What is AI?

-Machine learning is currently used in many industries to perform predictive data analytics.
+Currently, machine learning finds use in many industries to perform predictive data analytics.
 Machine learning can be done with or without human supervision.
-There are many applications of machine learning, for example, spam email detection, google search engine optimization (SEO), Facebook photo tagging, weather forecasting, recommendation systems, live map traffic updates, etc…
+There are many applications of machine learning.
+For example, spam email detection, search engine optimization, Facebook photo tagging, weather forecasting, recommendation systems, and live map traffic updates.

-There is a lot of progress in the fields of deep learning, NLP, Robotics as well, but those are more complex and need more research – we are not quite there yet.
+There is a lot of progress made in the fields of deep learning, NLP, and robotics as well, but those are more complex and need more research.
+In short, we are not quite there yet.

-Data science and AI both are vast and growing.
-While data science is quite an established field and the topmost field in the technology world now, AI is still in initial stages and a lot of research is underway to reach a level where machines can think and act like humans.
+Both data science and AI are vast and growing.
+Data science is an established field and among the top fields in the technology world now.
+AI, on the other hand, is still in initial stages and a lot of research is underway to reach a level where machines can think and act like humans.

-Data science is a complete process in which machine learning (ML) plays a pivotal role in training a system and allowing it to find trends, patterns, behaviors, and predictions that can help businesses make important decisions for the future.
+Data science is a complete process in which machine learning (ML) plays a pivotal role in training a system and allowing it to find trends, patterns, behaviors, and predictions that can help businesses make important decisions.

 ML is a branch of AI and involves familiarization with a lot of algorithms as part of the learning process.
 Machine learning includes supervised learning, unsupervised learning and reinforced learning methods for building algorithms that process huge datasets and interpret useful insights.

-In a lot of places, people tend to use both Data Science and AI interchangeably.
+In a lot of scenarios, people tend to use data science and AI interchangeably.
 Since they are related and data science depends on machine learning algorithms, most people think that AI falls under the data science umbrella.
 But that is not true.
-Here is a simple depiction of data science and AI and how they are related.
+Here is a simple depiction of and how data science and AI are related:

-We see that as of now ML is the subfield that joins data science and AI.
-In future, data science would be required to cater to each of the branches of AI – we would need to collect and process data for deep learning, NLP, robotics etc… That means for advancement in AI, we need data science and for performing data science steps we need AI.
+In the above picture, we see that ML is the connecting link between data science and AI.
+In the future, data science would be required to cater to each of the branches of AI i.e. we would need to collect and process data for deep learning, NLP, robotics, etc. That means for advancement in AI, we need data science and for performing data science steps we need AI.

 |Data Science||Artificial Intelligence|